cluelessmonk/Bookhub/README.md

 - Payment gateway (Braintree and Paypal)
 - View Product and Add to cart for a user
 - Update Profile for user
-- Checkout using credit card and paypal (using Braintree as the payment gateway)
 - Advanced search filters based on category and price range
-- Books also categorized upon arrival date and bestsellers
-- Order confirmation through email
-- The admin can change the order status

 ## Technology Stack